 - Penn & Teller: Bullshit! deconstructed this in the Video Games episode.
 To counter the claim that violent games desensitize children to violence and that realistic games teach children how to use weapons, they test it by giving a nine year old boy who plays violent games very frequently an AR-15 at a shooting range.
 He holds the gun incorrectly, misses the (oversized) target, isn't prepared for the recoil, doesn't want to shoot more afterward when asked, and cries from the experience.
 They also debunked an interviewee who claims that massacres occur because a combination of a troubled kid, guns, and violent video games using evidence of school massacres that involved none of those.
 They then point out that while he's against violent video games, he's actually a gun lover.

 - A couple of kids killed themselves back in the '80s, and their parents accused Judas Priest of putting subliminal messages in "Better By You, Better Than Me" to "do it" (the "it" presumably being "kill yourselves").
 They responded by denying any messages of the sort, since killing your audience is counterproductive, and if they had the idea, the message they would have preferred was, "Buy more of our records."
 Bill Hicks skewered this claim in one of his albums.
 It boils down to "What kind of idiotic band actually wants to kill off their audience?
 Too much money, drugs, sex, and fame?"
 The same album has a song about suicide called "Beyond the Realms of Death", but the controversy completely ignored it.
 Even more bizarrely, the song they targeted was a cover of a Spooky Tooth song, so the band being sued didn't even write it in the first place.

 - Ozzy Osbourne was the defendant in a lawsuit.
-His case was helped by the fact that, despite the song in question ("Suicide Solution") having a title that seemingly encouraged suicide, the lyrics were rather blatantly about the dangers of alcohol abuse.
+Though the song in question ("Suicide Solution") having a title that seemingly encouraged suicide, the lyrics were rather blatantly about the dangers of alcohol abuse, which helped him beat the charges.